stehrn/twelve_factor/README.md

 ..and create using `kubectl create -f <config.yaml>`

 # Deploying to Red Hat OpenShift
-Sign up for free [here](https://www.openshift.com/products/online/), you'll get:
+Sign up for free [here](https://www.openshift.com/products/online/) to get:
 - 2GiB memory for your applications
 - 2GiB persistent storage for your applications
 - 60-day duration

-Log in and you'll be presented with the admin home page
+Log in to admin home page

 ![Admin](/images/admin.png)

-click 'Create Project' and enter details:
+Click 'Create Project' and enter details:

 ![Project](/images/project.png)